Target (American band): History (1974–1980)

-Target started and became an arena local band playing live constantly to build up their reputation.
-Eventually they were signed by A&M Records at the High Cotton Club in Memphis on February, 1975.
-Their first album came the next year with the same band's title name releasing 3 singles, they cover the song "99 and Half" on their first album [originally from Sister Rosetta Tharpe and her mother (Katie Bell Nubin) with Sam Price Trio in 1949], and opened concerts for Black Sabbath, Boston, and KISS.
-The group went down well live, but this did not translate into the kind of record sales that had been hoped for.
+Target became an arena local band playing live constantly to build up their reputation.
+Eventually they were signed by A&M Records at the High Cotton Club in Memphis in February 1975.
+Their first album came the next year with a cover of the song "99 and Half" on their first album [originally from Sister Rosetta Tharpe and her mother (Katie Bell Nubin) with Sam Price Trio in 1949].
+The band opened concerts for Black Sabbath, Boston, and KISS.
+The group went down well live, but did not translate into the kind of record sales that had been hoped for.

-The second album (Captured, 1977) saw the band's sound become a little more sophisticated and expansive, and the band went out on tour once more, playing with Boston on this occasion.
-However, A&M were unimpressed by the sales figures for Captured and dropped Target from their roster.
+The second album (Captured, 1977) saw the band's sound become more sophisticated and expansive.
+The band went out on tour with Boston again.
+However, A&M were unimpressed by the sales of Captured and dropped Target from their roster.
 Target struggled on without a record deal until the early 1980s, before finally calling it a day.
 They won many loyal fans over their time together, and continued to pack venues down the years whenever there was the occasional Target reunion (as in 1989).

-Final Recording and Late Release
+Final recording and late release

 In Range was recorded in the autumn of 1979: it took the band about two to three weeks to do this third album and it was released by Scape Music Label in 2017.